levieggert/KeyboardAssistant/README.md

 }
 ```

-If your UIViewController class need's to use UITextFieldDelegate, then set the flag to false and make sure you call textFieldShouldReturn on the InputNavigator.
+If your controller class need's to use UITextFieldDelegate, then set the flag to false and make sure you call textFieldShouldReturn on the InputNavigator.
 ```swift
 class YourViewController: UIViewController
 {